 Machine learning is the power cable for your business.
 Without it, your data center is a museum of hard drives.
 While machine learning can supercharge data-driven businesses, it requires both expertise and a complex suite of technologies to make it work.
-D2iQ’s KUDO for Kubeflow, which is in technical preview, is the enterprise platform designed to take you from prototype to production in no time.
+D2iQ’s Kaptain (originally known as KUDO for Kubeflow) which is in technical preview, is the enterprise platform designed to take you from prototype to production in no time.

-Before we delve into the details of how KUDO for Kubeflow can help enterprises with machine learning, let’s take a moment to review the assumptions that have guided us:
+Before we delve into the details of how Kaptain can help enterprises with machine learning, let’s take a moment to review the assumptions that have guided us:

 - Enterprises do not see any return on ML investments until the first model has been deployed and validated.

 - Enterprises do not have a sustainable return on ML investments unless models are retrained, retuned, and redeployed － regularly and automatically.